 However, as gas prices rise higher and higher and more people flock to urban environments, motorcycles and mopeds have also gotten the attention of more conservative-minded commuters.
-They represent an easier and more economical way of getting around town.
-Unfortunately, motorcycles are also involved in some of the most shocking accidents across all kinds of vehicles.
+They represent a more accessible and more economical way of getting around town.
+Unfortunately, bikes are also involved in some of the most shocking accidents across all kinds of vehicles.

-There are a number of factors to consider while making this calculation: what you need to be doing to preserve any recovery, the particular laws surrounding motorcycle accidents, the specific facts of your case, and others.
-Of course, every lawsuit is decided on its own merits but you need a starting point.
-So, set forth below, we have summaries from other cases that are broken down by injury type to give you a sense of comparable awards as well as some general information you need to know if you are injured in an Illinois motorcycle accident.
+There are some factors to consider while making this calculation: what you need to be doing to preserve any recovery, the particular laws surrounding motorcycle accidents, the specific facts of your case, and others.
+Of course, every lawsuit is decided on its own merits, but you need a starting point.
+So, set forth below, we have summaries of other cases that are broken down by injury type to give you a sense of comparable awards as well as some general information you need to know if you are injured in an Illinois motorcycle accident.

 What are laws governing Illinois motorcycle accidents?

-If are injured in a motorcycle accident, either through a collision with another vehicle, with a pedestrian, or with a stationary object, your most likely claim will be that the other party was negligent.
-The law of negligence is governed by objective reasonableness.
+If you are injured in a motorcycle accident, either through a collision with another vehicle, with a pedestrian, or with a stationary object, your most likely claim will be that the other party was negligent.
+Objective reasonableness governs the law of negligence.
 This means that you have to show that the other person or entity did not act as a reasonable actor would have in similar circumstances; in other words, their conduct fell below the standard of reasonableness for the specific situation.
 Therefore, this analysis can become highly technical and very fact-dependent.